Using the Slash Accounting Dashboard

 For each transaction in the In Review tab, you can:

-- Assign an expense account: Map the transaction to a QuickBooks expense account (like "Office Supplies" or "Software Subscriptions").
+- Assign an expense account: Map the transaction to an expense account in your accounting software (like "Office Supplies" or "Software Subscriptions").

-- Add tracking dimensions: Depending on your QuickBooks setup, you can assign a class, department, location, project, vendor, or customer to the transaction.
+- Add tracking dimensions: Depending on your accounting setup, you can assign a class, department, location, project, vendor, or customer to the transaction.

-- Edit the memo: Add notes that will appear on the transaction in QuickBooks.
+- Edit notes: Add notes that will appear on the transaction log.

 - Attach receipts: Link receipt images to transactions for documentation.